ayomidecole/Web-Design-Cheat-Sheat/README.md

 Feel free to fork this repo and add your own styles.
 Maybe even create a HTML section.
 I will also document changes in this README.

 08/05/2023 - Ayomide Aremu-Cole
-- Added in a HTML cheat sheet table
+- Added in a HTML cheat sheet table, also added a boxshadow to the header.